JGLTechnologies/KeyboardSoundPlayer/README.md

 Functions:

     reset():
-        description: Clear all of the audio channels. toggle():
+        description: Clear all of the audio channels toggle():
         description: Toggle the sound player
     pause():